 24Vehicle Code 23109(c) VC California's "exhibition of speed" law. ("(c) A person shall not engage in a motor vehicle exhibition of speed on a highway, and a person shall not aid or abet in a motor vehicle exhibition of speed on any highway.")

 25California Penal Code 654 -- Offenses punishable in different ways by different provisions; double jeopardy; denial of probation. ("(a) An act or omission that is punishable in different ways by different provisions of law shall be punished under the provision that provides for the longest potential term of imprisonment, but in no case shall the act or omission be punished under more than one provision.
 An acquittal or conviction and sentence under any one bars a prosecution for the same act or omission under any other.")

-26Please feel free to contact our Nevada criminal defense attorneys Michael Becker and Mike Castillo for any questions relating to Nevada's DUI laws.
+26Please feel free to contact our Nevada criminal defense attorneys Michael Becker and Neil Shouse for any questions relating to Nevada's DUI laws.
 Their Nevada law offices are located in Reno and Las Vegas.